1. Is Dotdigital GDPR compliant?

 GDPR compliance is an ongoing exercise and we are constantly reviewing and updating our practices.

-For the data provided by our direct clients within the Engagement Cloud platform, dotdigital is a data processor (as defined by the GDPR).
+For the data provided by our direct clients within the Dotdigital platform, Dotdigital is a data processor (as defined by the GDPR).
 For the data we hold on clients and prospects, we are a data controller.

 4. Can we search for personal data on your systems?